 - Minimum make-up torque of any connection in the string.

-- The maximum torque that can be generated by the rotary equipment.
+- The maximum torque that the rotary equipment can generate.

 Monitoring of Drilling Parameters & Performance

-- Monitor closely penetration rate, rotary speed, torque, standpipe pressure, and pump stroke rate.
+- Closely Monitor penetration rate, rotary speed, torque, standpipe pressure, and pump stroke rate.
 Do this while reaming as well as when drilling a fresh hole.
-Ensure that the mud logging unit (or rig data system if appropriate) records all relevant parameters when drilling and when reaming.
+Ensure that the mud logging unit (or rig data system if appropriate) records all relevant parameters when drilling and reaming.

 - For better optimization, continuously compare the observed drilling performance (penetration rate, torque, standpipe pressure) and drilling cuttings interpretation with the prognosis for the well.
 Any discrepancies between the observed and anticipated performance should be evaluated and explained.

 - Use the characteristics for different drillability problems to diagnose the probable cause of any lower-than-anticipated penetration rate.
 Changes in torque can aid the diagnosis of many drillability problems.

 - Irregular torque can indicate interbedded formations, drilling stabilizers hanging up, keyseats or doglegs, excessive weight on drilling bit, bit going under gauge, and junk in the hole.

-- Increased torque may be due to higher weight on bit, formation change (softer, higher porosity), increased inclination, thicker filter cake (potential for differential sticking), roller cone bit bearing failure, bit going under gauge or kick.
+- Increased torque may be due to higher weight on the bit, formation change (softer, higher porosity), increased inclination, thicker filter cake (potential for differential sticking), roller cone bit bearing failure, or bit going under gauge or kick.

 - Reduced torque may be due to lower weight on the bit, formation change (harder, lower porosity), running on a dislodged drill pipe rubber, cutting structure wear/damage, bit balling, or bottom balling.

-- Standpipe pressure should normally be steady and should increase slowly with increasing hole depth.
+- Standpipe pressure should generally be steady and increase slowly with increasing hole depth.
 Increases in standpipe pressure may be due to annulus packing-off / stabilizers balling up, global balling of the bit body, ring-out of a PDC bit, inadequate hole cleaning, plugged nozzle or fluid passageway in a bit, PDM running at higher torque, mud viscosity increasing.

-- Decreases in standpipe pressure may indicate a pipe washout in the drill string, a lost nozzle, lost circulation, aeration of the mud, lower torque at PDM, and wear/damage to the downhole motor/turbine.
+- Decreased standpipe pressure may indicate a pipe washout in the drill string, a lost nozzle, lost circulation, aeration of the mud, lower torque at PDM, and wear/damage to the downhole motor/turbine.